 Blackout curtains may not survive a dry clean as the process involves intense heat.
 Depending on the blackout fabric in some cases, rubber.
 It may be best to spot clean instead of using a gentle approach with a damp soapy cloth.
 Check the label and ask your dry cleaner if your curtains need an intense cleaning.

+In the same way what to look for in bed sheets is important to your overall sleep experience, shopping for curtains - blackout curtains in particular - is also.
 The best bedroom blackout curtains are thick and block out 100% uv rays and natural sunlight.
 Your blackout drapes do not necessarily need to be a dark color, white blackout curtains can block the same amount of light.
 Blackout drapes are available in many styles, colors, and affordable options.
 Blocking natural light from entering your bedroom could help you sleep better as sunlight alerts your circadian rhythm to wakefulness.
 Blackout curtains block uv rays and could reduce your energy costs.
 The blackout fabric can also block some noise pollution, which could offer some relief if you live in a noisy area or work from home.